 Seeking Damages for Negligence by the WWE

 The former employees allege that they have suffered “long-term neurological injuries” because their employer “routinely failed” to provide them with the kind of competent, meaningful medical care that they needed.
 Moreover, the plaintiffs claim that the WWE attempted to cover up company negligence by “fraudulently misrepresenting and concealing” the degree of the injuries suffered by the wrestlers.

 It is expected that the WWE will raise a “contact sports exception” for negligence in these types of cases.
 In other cases involving traumatic head injuries sustained by athletes who play football, basketball, baseball, and hockey, courts have insulated league operators against liability.
 The plaintiffs in the recent wrestling class action lawsuit have anticipated this argument by the WWE and said that WWE wrestling matches can be differentiated from other contact sports because they “involve very specific moves that are scripted, controlled, directed, and choreographed by WWE.”
 This is an important distinction, argued the plaintiffs’ lawyers, because it means that the wrestlers’ head injuries “were the direct result of the WWE’s actions.”

 For additional information about the class action lawsuit against the WWE, view the Chicago Tribune article, “Dozens of Wrestlers Sue WWE over CTE, Effects of Traumatic Brain Injuries.”

 If you or a loved one has been injured as a result of someone else’s negligence, you need to speak with a qualified personal injury attorney immediately.
-The experienced personal injury lawyers at Brenner Spiller & Archer, LLP can help you get the financial compensation you need, want and deserve.
+The experienced personal injury lawyers at Brenner Spiller & Archer can help you get the financial compensation you need, want and deserve.
 Contact us today to schedule a free initial consultation about your case.